Hannibal046/Awesome-LLM/README.md

 - [Awesome-LLM-Healthcare](https://github.com/mingze-yuan/Awesome-LLM-Healthcare) - The paper list of the review on LLMs in medicine.
 - [Awesome-LLM-Inference](https://github.com/DefTruth/Awesome-LLM-Inference) - A curated list of Awesome LLM Inference Paper with codes.
 - [LLMDatahub](https://github.com/Zjh-819/LLMDataHub) - a curated collection of datasets specifically designed for chatbot training, including links, size, language, usage, and a brief description of each dataset
+- [GPTRouter](https://gpt-router.writesonic.com/) - GPTRouter is an open source LLM API Gateway that offers a universal API for 30+ LLMs, vision, and image models, with smart fallbacks based on uptime and latency, automatic retries, and streaming.
+Stay operational even when OpenAI is down

 ## Other Useful Resources